Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      spliceInsert command with out of network indicator set to 1 and a break_duration matching the actual break duration.

-2. Information related to splicing, wether SCTE-35 based or by other means, wether in an EventMessageBox or timed metadata track sample or event MUST be available to the receiver at least 4 seconds before the media segment with the intended splice point.
+2. Information related to splicing, whether SCTE-35 based or by other means, whether in an EventMessageBox or timed metadata track sample or event MUST be available to the receiver at least four seconds before the media segment with the intended splice point.

 3 The splice time shall equal the presentation time of the metadata sample or event message, as the
     SCTE-35 timing is based on MPEG-2 TS and has no meaning in CMAF or DASH.
 The media ingest source is responsible